cread/tcjson/README.md

     GET /app/json/<projectId1>/<projectId2>/<projectId3>/api/json

 Authentication is controlled via the global TeamCity settings.
+By default it will redirect you to the login page.
+If you'd like to see a propper 401 response code then simply add `/httpAuth/` to the front of the URL.